National Arena League: 2026 season

 On June 30, 2025, the West Texas Warbirds announced that they would rejoin the NAL starting in 2026 and were rebranded the Amarillo Warbirds.

 On July 2, 2025, the reigning champion Beaumont Renegades announced that they were leaving the NAL.
 They would later join the AF1.

 On August 1, 2025, the expansion Pueblo Punishers joined the NAL.

 On August 13, 2025, the Dallas Bulls rejoined the NAL under their new name for the 2026 season.
 Shortly thereafter, the Columbus Lions and Wheeling Miners were both removed from the NAL website, with both joining a revival of the American Arena League.
 The departures leave the NAL's geographic footprint entirely west of the Mississippi River, returning it to a regional league.

 On September 19, 2025 the Salina Liberty and Southwest Kansas Storm announced moves from Arena Football One to the NAL.
 Both teams fit within the league's midwestern footprint and also will be able to reestablish rivalries with the Warbirds, Beef and Bandits that they had in other leagues.
 In the Storm's press release, the NAL announced it had concluded expansion for the 2026 season and the Idaho Horsemen will go dormant for the season, preparing to return to play in 2027 in a new market.

+Shortly after the start of the season, the league announced a television agreement with the E. W. Scripps Company that will see select NAL games carried on its new online platform Scripps Sports Network.

+The Bulls were expelled from the NAL on April 28, 2026 for "failure to satisfy... financial and administrative obligations."

+On May 28, 2026, the Dallas Apex was announced as the NAL's first expansion team for the 2027 season.

+In August, it was reported that the Wheeling Miners would return to the NAL after one year in the AAL.